Antzyll/Portfolio/README.md

 ## 📂 Explore

-- 📱 **Projects** — mobile apps, PWAs, and experiments where I explore new tools, frameworks, and integrations.
+- 📱 [**Projects**](Projects) — mobile apps, PWAs, and experiments where I explore new tools, frameworks, and integrations.
-- 🌐 **Websites** — developed sites built with modern frameworks, focused on responsive design, performance, and smooth user experiences.
+- 🌐 [**Websites**](Websites) — fully developed sites built with modern frameworks focused on responsive design, performance, and smooth user experiences.

 ---